 - The mission of an organization is the greatest motivation

 - Board service requires more time and effort than ever before

 In addition to distinguishing board oversight from day-to-day management, onboarding should also cover a financial orientation focused on educating boards on key drivers of success.
 How else can a board truly serve its purpose?
 Getting behind the mission of the organization is the first step, but a structured orientation is a necessary second.

-Don’t assume board members come with a built-in knowledge of financial governance.
-Help them get the training and awareness they need, so they can help make the board more productive, effective and maximize their impact for your organization.
+Don’t assume that new board members come with built-in knowledge of how to be an effective board member.
+Help provide them with the training and education they need, so that they can help make the board more productive, effective and maximize their service for your organization.